 In September of 1990 he began canon law studies at The University of St. Paul in Ottawa, Canada where he earned the pontifical J.C.L. degree.
 Upon his return home in 1992 he was appointed Vice-chancellor and Adjutant Judicial Vicar.
 In addition to chancery duties he also did weekend parish and prison ministries from 1992 to 1995 and served as an on-site chaplain for rescue workers in the weeks following the April 19, 1995 bombing of the Murrah Federal Building in Oklahoma City.
-In the fall of 1995 Father was elected to the Council of Priests and appointed to the Archdiocesan College of Consultors.
-He has served as a member of the Seminarian Board for fifteen years.
-In June of 1996 he was appointed Vicar General of the Oklahoma City Arch-diocese.
-He has been an officer with the Archdiocesan Tribunal for almost 20 years and has served in various capacities including Promoter of Justice for the cause of canonization of Stanley Francis Rother, Servant of God.
+In the fall of 1995 Father was elected to the Council of Priests and appointed to the Archdiocesan College of Consulters.
+He served as a member of the Seminarian Board for close to twenty years and in June of 1996 he was appointed Vicar General of the Oklahoma City Archdiocese.
+He remained an officer with the Oklahoma City Tribunal for almost 20 years and served in various capacities including Promoter of Justice for the cause of canonization of Stanley Francis Rother, Servant of God.
 On October 2, 2009 he was appointed a Prelate of Honor to His Holiness, Pope Benedict XVI, with the title Reverend Monsignor.

-Weisenburger enjoys membership in the Canon Law Society of America, is a Fourth-degree Knight of Columbus, and a Knight Commander (with Star) in the Equestrian Order of the Holy Sepulcher of Jerusalem.
-When time permits he enjoys reading and occasional travel.
+Bishop Weisenburger is a member of the USCCB Subcommittee on Home Missions (2014 +) and also serves as a member of the Conception Seminary College Board of Regents (2014 +).
+He enjoys long-time membership in the Canon Law Society of America, is a Fourth-degree Knight of Columbus, and a Knight Commander (with Star) in the Equestrian Order of the Holy Sepulcher of Jerusalem.
+When time permits he enjoys reading and travel.